Getting Started

 To get started with the magic extension, first load it into your Jupyter environment:

-%load_ext pystackql
+%load_ext pystackql.magic

 After loading the magic extension, you can use the %%stackql magic to execute StackQL commands in a dedicated Jupyter cell.
 The output will be displayed directly below the cell, just like any other Jupyter command output.